 1.)
 Our process begins with a consultation with our licensed arborist.
 Carl Ferguson is experienced and highly knowledgable in assessing a tree for suitability in a location, and the health, longevity, and impact of the tree.

-Every project we undertake is unique and we use our professional knowledge and experience to deliver top quality services to our customers.
-We offer a complete range of tree care services and we want to make sure that our customers are educated in the process as well.
-Fergusons Tree Care, L.L.C. strives to provide our customers with exactly the services they need with their budget and timeframe in mind.
+Every project we undertake is unique, and we utilize our professional knowledge and experience to deliver top-quality tree care services to our customers.
+At Fergusons Tree Care, L.L.C., we offer a complete range of tree care services and aim to educate our customers throughout the process.
+Our goal is to provide our clients with the exact tree care services they need while considering their budget and timeframe.

-Because we work with homeowners, large communities, and businesses, we remain focused on the individual needs of each client.
-Should a special need arise, we have the capability of pulling our resources from other fields of community established partnerships and work hand-in hand to continue to maintain our reputation and work ethic.
-We are proud of our work and growth and we would like the opportunity to show you how wonderful we can make your property look!
+Whether we work with homeowners, large communities, or businesses, we remain focused on the individual needs of each client.
+Should a special need arise, we can pull resources from our established community partnerships and work hand-in-hand to maintain our reputation and work ethic.
+We take pride in our tree care and growth, and we would love the opportunity to show you how wonderful we can make your property look!

-Listed below are the services that we offer.
-Although we do not go into detail about all of our services and the meaning of them, we have listed some definitions and techniques of some of the most common jobs and inquiries.
-We hope that you find these helpful.
+Below are the tree care services we offer.
+Although we do not detail all our services here, we have included definitions and techniques for some of the most common inquiries.
+We hope you find this information helpful.

 Crane Work * Dead Wooding * Emergency Work * Insect & Disease Control * Limb Raising * Debris Removal * Fertilization * Lot Clearing * Tree Diagnosis * Tree Pruning * Tree Topping * Stump Grinding * Dangerous Tree Removal * Small Ball Moss Remediation